 It’s so weird to see this car’s condition and remember all I did with it.

-Front right fender.
+Front left fender.
 Rear fender tip was replaced.
 My dad bashed in the front part of this fender on a basketball pole.

 Front right fender.
 It’s not very usable because of the damage.